jorgenriseth/gonzo/README.md

 ```

 ### Download the data
+Information regarding the organization of the data may be found together with the data record at: https://zenodo.org/uploads/14266867.
 The script `scripts/zenodo_download.py` uses the Zenodo REST API to list and/or download all or specific files.
 It requires `pydantic_settings` which is installable through pip.
 To download the data, create an `.env`-file in the root directory of this repository with the following content: